VR-25/acc/README.md

 3. [Optional] run `acc pause_capacity resume_capacity` (default `75 70`) to set the battery levels at which charging should pause and resume, respectively.

-4. If you come across an issue, refer to the `TROUBLESHOOTING`, `TIPS` and `FAQ` sections below.
+4. If you come across any issues, refer to the `TROUBLESHOOTING`, `TIPS` and `FAQ` sections below.
-Read as much as you can before asking the developer or opening issues on GitHub.
+Read as much as you can before contacting the developer or opening issues on GitHub.
 Oftentimes, solutions will be right before your eyes.

 ### Notes

-- ACC cannot be installed/upgraded from recovery (e.g., TWRP).
+- ACC _cannot_ be installed/upgraded from recovery (e.g., TWRP).

 - Steps `2` and `3` are optional because there are default settings.
 For details, refer to the `DEFAULT CONFIGURATION` section below.
-Users are encouraged to try step `2` - to familiarize themselves with the menu.
+Users are encouraged to try step `2` - to familiarize themselves with the available options.

 - Settings can be overwhelming.
 Start with what you understand.
 The default configuration has you covered.
 Don't ever feel like you have to configure everything.
 You probably shouldn't anyway - unless you really know what you're doing.

-- Uninstall: depending on the installed variant (e.g., app back-end or Magisk module), you can use Magisk Manager (app), [Magisk Manager for Recovery Mode (utility)](https://github.com/VR-25/mm/), or clear the front-end app's data.
+- Uninstall: depending on the installed variant (e.g., app back-end or Magisk module), you can use Magisk Manager (app), [Magisk Manager for Recovery Mode (utility)](https://github.com/VR-25/mm/) - or uninstall the front-end app (or clear its data) after stopping accd.
 Two universal methods are: `acc --uninstall` and `/sdcard/acc-uninstaller.zip` (flashable uninstaller).